 PWS results from the absence of expression of the paternal allele of paternally expressed/maternally imprinted genes at the chromosomal locus 15q11-q13 (the PWS critical region).
-The commonest genetic mechanisms leading to PWS are: a) a de novo deletion at the PWS critical region on the chromosome of paternal origin (~ 70% of cases) and b) maternal uniparental disomy (mUPD) of chromosome 15 where both chromosomes are derived from the mother (~ 25% of cases).
-Other rarer causes of PWS include imprinting centre defects and unbalanced translocations.
+The commonest genetic mechanisms leading to PWS are: a) a de novo deletion at the PWS critical region on the chromosome of paternal origin (60%) and b) maternal uniparental disomy (mUPD) of chromosome 15 where both chromosomes are derived from the mother (36%) (Butler et al. 2019).
+Other rarer causes of PWS include imprinting centre defects (4%) and unbalanced translocations.
 A number of paternally expressed/maternally imprinted genes have been identified within the PWSCR of which the largest is SNRPN (containing the imprinting centre) which codes for a small nuclear ribosomal protein involved in the control of synthesis of proteins related to hypothalamic function.
-Other paternally expressed/maternally imprinted genes in this region include Necdin, MAGEL2, MKRN3, IPW, PAR-1 and snoRNAs including HBII-85 and HBII-438.
+Imprinted and non-imprinted genes are found within the deleted region; SNORD 116, MAGEL 2 and IPW being the genes whose absence of expression at the locus 15q11-13 are considered central to PWS.
 As yet, no single gene mutation has been identified as a cause of PWS, other than a mutation of the imprinting centre which itself influences the expression of several genes.